 Meta titles and description optimization

-Similarly to keyword mapping, you can check the priority list of your pages and make sure the higher ones are properly optimized first, before you move on to the rest.
+In the same way that you performed keyword mapping, you can check the priority list of your pages and make sure the higher ones are properly optimized first before you move on to the rest.

 10Web’s SEO service allows you to very easily add a custom meta title, description, and keywords on every post and page of your website, which will look something like this: